bwohlberg/sporco/README.rst

 ::

    sudo apt-get install python3-numpy python3-scipy python3-numexpr
-   sudo apt-get install python3-matplotlib python3-pip libfftw3-dev
+   sudo apt-get install python3-matplotlib python3-pip python3-future
-   sudo pip3 install future
-   sudo pip3 install pyfftw
+   sudo apt-get install libfftw3-dev sudo pip3 install pyfftw

 Some additional dependencies are required for running the unit tests or building the documentation from the package source.
-Under a recent version of Ubuntu Linux, the following commands should be sufficient for Python 2
+For example, under Ubuntu Linux 16.04, the following commands should be sufficient for Python 2

 ::